 This view really makes my heart soar!

-Sources: Vanity/Amazon (no longer available), Faucets/Rejuvenation, Mirrors/CB2, Knobs/Schoolhouse Electric, Sconces/Cedar & Moss, Vintage Rug/Apple & Oak (cutest home decor boutique in Nashville), African Baskets/Amazon (seen here is the medium size).
+Sources: Vanity/Amazon (no longer available), Faucets/Rejuvenation, Mirrors/CB2, Knobs/Schoolhouse Electric, Sconces/Cedar & Moss, Vintage Rug/Apple & Oak (cutest home decor boutique in Nashville), African Baskets/Amazon.

 We just recently had the shower door installed, completing this project.
 The striped penny tile was a fun detail.
 I’m glad we added it.
 In the first photo here, it’s easiest to see the crosshatch tile pattern we chose for this bathroom.
 I love the texture it adds to our space.

 Above the toilet we added two customized Ikea shelves.
 I use this for a place to store my face mask collection and perfumes (so, stuff I use more occasionally).
 Inside the vanity is storage for makeup and toiletries … anything we use daily.

 Directly behind the vanity is an l-shaped closet area.
 It has three closets and a built in-dresser.
 We converted one of the closets to have a full length mirror and added more storage to one of the walls.